 For example, think about the common bias around being decisive.
 HR / leadership types love to bang on about how important it is to make fast, confident decisions.
 How this gets people on board.
 How it’s a sign of strong leadership.
 But feeling confident about something, isn’t the same thing as being right about it.
 As Kahneman puts it, confidence isn’t evidence of the truth.

-This decisiveness belief doesn’t bear close scrutiny.
+This decisiveness belief doesn’t bear scrutiny.
 Being right is surely better than being decisive, right?
 But being right takes time.
 It’s harder work.
 And as we said, System 1 only works in short bursts.
-There’s plenty of historical leaders you could say were decisive.
+There are plenty of historical leaders you could say were decisive.
 Hitler.
 Stalin.
 Pol Pot.
 Genghis Khan.
 Putin.
 All decisive leaders.
 But were their decisions right?
 No, of course not.

 So be wary of over-confidence about decisions.
 Asking for time to make a decision isn’t a sign of weakness.
 It’s about being considerate.
 Thoughtful.
 Being a strong-minded leader who champions good decisions.

-Which would your rather be?
+Which would you rather be?
 Hesitatingly right, or decisively wrong?